-- sgx ftell
+- sgx feof

-- sgx fseek
+- sgx ferror

-- sgx_feof

-- sgx_ferror

-- sgx_clearerr
+- sgx clearerr

 - sgx remove

 - sgx_fexport_auto_key

 - sgx_fimport_auto_key

 - sgx fclear cache

 Protected FS Usage Limitation

 Since the Protected Files have meta-data embedded in them, only one file handle can be opened for writing at a time, or many file handles for reading.
 OS protection mechanism is used for protecting against accidentally opening more than one 'write' file handle.
 If this protection is bypassed, the file will get corrupted.
 An open file handle can be used by many threads inside the same enclave, the APIs include internal locks for handling this and the operations will be executed by one.